innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 ## Hardware requirements

 The virtual computing environment can be installed onto any computer that can run the Docker application, such as a desktop operating system (Microsoft Windows, macOS, Linux) but not tablet computers or most Chromebooks.
 To run the virtual computing environment, you will need a 64-bit computer processor and at least 4 GB of memory.
-You will also need at least 20 GB of free disk space to store the virtual computing environment and the data files you will be working with as part of the block.
+You will also need at least 20 GB of free disk space to store the virtual computing environment and the data files you will be working with using this VCE.

 ## Creating a shared folder